Privacy Policy

 7) Recipients / Service Providers

-We use the following categories of recipients (processors/sub-processors), to the extent necessary:
+We use the following categories of recipients (processors/sub-processors):

-We use Postmark to send withdrawal confirmation emails.
-Postmark receives the email address and the necessary message content to deliver the email.
+We use Resend to send withdrawal confirmation emails.
+Resend receives the email address and the necessary message content to deliver the email.
+Data processing location: Ireland (eu-west-1).
+Resend is a US-based company, but email processing is configured to use their EU region.

 We use Sentry for error monitoring and stability diagnostics.
-Depending on configuration, Sentry offers an EU region with storage in Frankfurt, Germany.
-However, Sentry also notes that some metadata/operational data may still be stored outside the selected region.
+Sentry is configured to use their EU region (Frankfurt, Germany).
+Note: Some metadata/operational data may still be processed outside the selected region by Sentry.

 We do not sell personal data and do not share personal data for advertising.